luxedo/SPOS/README.md

 payload_data, meta = spos.decode_from_specs(message, specs)
 ```

-To do this, all payload specifications must set `send_version` to
+To do this, all payload specifications must set `encode_version` to
 `True`, set the same ammounts of `version_bits` and use the same `name`.
 There must be only one specification for each version.